Satjpatel/Verilog-HDL-Useful-Codes/README.md

                       endmodule

-      then go this : gtkwave file1waveform.vcd
+   then do this : gtkwave file1waveform.vcd

  ## Cool Tip:
                                 Whenever you are writing a code in Verilog, to avoid confusion where to assign wires and registers, always prefix your code with "r_" or "w_".
 This way, you will always assign the register values inside the always block, and wire values always outside the always block.